-Today I’m going to share a highly requested topic for the Natural Beauty Series, My Daily Skincare Routine: Body Edition!
 Overall my philosophy about makeup and what we put on our bodies is parallel to my food philosophy, the simpler the better.
 For me, it’s not just what I put on my skin, but purposeful techniques I do to my skin.
-The are practices that all of you can incorporate as well to keep the integrity of your skin tight, toned, healthy, and radiant.
-Perfect timing for flowy summer dresses and skirts, right?
+They are practices that all of you can incorporate as well to keep the integrity of your skin tight, toned, healthy, and radiant.

-I’ve talked at length about the importance of using the right kinds of products on your skin, but for a little recap, remember that the most important factor of how our skin, hair, and nails look on the outside, is how we’re treating our bodies on the inside.
-This is affected by how nourishing our foods are, how we manage stress, how we move our bodies, and other lifestyle factors — these combined with natural skincare play a huge role in my beauty regimen.
+Remember that the most important factor of how our skin, hair, and nails look on the outside, is how we’re treating our bodies on the inside.
+This is affected by what foods we eat like the Foundational Five, how we manage stress, how we move our bodies, and other lifestyle factors — these combined with natural skincare play a huge role in my beauty regimen.

 My Favorite Skincare Products